MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/projects-how-manage-project-supplies.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
 2. Open a relevant job card.

-    On the **Tasks** FastTab, the **Outstanding Orders** field shows the total outstanding amount, in local currency, of stock items and services on purchase documents for the job task line.
+    On the **Tasks** FastTab, the **Outstanding Orders** field shows the total outstanding amount, in local currency, of inventory items and services on purchase documents for the job task line.

     The **Amt.
 Rec.
 Not Invoiced** field shows the value of items delivered on purchase documents, but not yet invoiced.
 3. Choose either of the fields to open the **Purchase Lines** page where you can review information about the related purchase document lines, including which items or services have been received.